 Connectivity Testing Methods

 Use one of the following methods to check port reachability from the endpoint (Agent machine) to the Teramind server.
+If the tests fail, consider troubleshooting steps such as verifying proxy settings, ensuring VPN configurations allow required ports, and excluding Teramind traffic from SSL inspection.

 Note: If testing connectivity within a VPN environment, make sure the VPN is active during the testing process to simulate real-world network conditions.